Pandemic fallout: NCAA slashes distribution by $375 million

 The remainder of the $225 million will be proportionally distributed through seven other funds.
 That’s where A-Sun schools and other mid-majors will take a big hit.

-“We were expecting about $5.8 million dollars and we’re going to get less than half of that,” Gumbart said.
-“It simply limits what we can provide to our schools.
-It’s going to be a tough recovery year.”
+”We were expecting about $5.8 million dollars, and we’re going to get less than half of that,” Gumbart said. ”It simply limits what we can provide to our schools.”

-New Mexico State athletic director Mario Moccia said via email that it was too early to tell exactly what impact the smaller NCAA contribution might be but noted “a possible $500,000 reduction with our budget would be extremely significant.”